Table of Contents

 Tapering from opiates is one of the most critical strategies you can use to reduce the discomfort of opiate withdrawal.
 As I’m sure you can imagine, I get a lot of emails.
 I get emails from a multitude of folks from every state, every profession and demographic.

-However, without question the one subject that is far and away the most popular is the “How Should I taper?” email.
-I probably could have saved myself and others countless hours of typing if I had gotten a clue and just written a little primer on some of the tricks of the trade that I’ve learned from other people, doctors and various other sources.
-I’ll attempt to distill all of this learning into functional tactics that will hopefully be helpful to many of you.
+However -without question- the one subject that is far and away the most popular is “How should I taper from my opiates?”
+I probably could have saved myself and others countless hours of typing if I had gotten a clue and just written a little primer on how to taper from your opiates that I’ve learned from other people, doctors and various other resources.
+I’ll attempt to distill all of this learning into functional tactics that will hopefully help you taper from opiates as comfortably as possible.

 Ok, lets get started.

-The general goal of tapering your medications is to lower the amount of opiates or medication in your bloodstream and more specifically the amount of occupied opiate receptors in your brain so that you can lessen the impact of your withdrawal symptoms when you begin your detox.
-Furthermore, immediately stopping some drugs can be potentially harmful.
-As a general rule, it’s never wise to completely stop any medication abruptly unless you are advised to do so by a physician.
-If you reduce the amount of narcotics in your system; your withdrawal will hopefully be less severe and possibly shorter.
+The general goal of tapering is to lower the amount of opiates or medication in your bloodstream and more specifically the amount of occupied opiate receptors in your brain so that you can reduce the impact of your withdrawal symptoms.
+It is imperative to keep in mind that immediately stopping some drugs can be potentially harmful.
+As a general rule, it is never wise to completely stop any medication abruptly unless you are advised to do so by a physician.
+If you reduce the amount of narcotics in your system; your withdrawal will hopefully be less severe and possibly imperceptible.
 That’s the goal..the hope.
 If you plan to detox, most physicians (and the data that I’ve read) suggest that tapering is an effective way to lower the acuity of your withdrawal symptoms.
 Like anything, sometimes this works and sometimes it doesn’t.